-Bear Conservation believes that, as a matter of urgency, steps must be taken to remove bears from facilities which are clearly unsuitable at best and harmful at worst.
+Bear Conservation advocates for urgent steps to be taken to remove bears from facilities which are clearly unsuitable at best and harmful at worst.

 In order to fulfill their undoubtedly valuable educational role and to improve animal welfare, zoos, parks and rescue centres need to stimulate their captive bears to behave as closely as possible to their wild counterparts.
 Evidence indicates that this can only be achieved through the provision of interesting and varied habitats combined with well planned enrichment programmes.

-- We believe that, as a matter of urgency, the “bear-parks” of Japan, where up to 50 animals are kept in a single concrete pit, should be closed down and private caged collections outlawed.
+- We believe that, as a matter of urgency, the “bear-parks” of Japan, where up to 50 animals are kept in a single concrete pit, should be closed down.
+Local and national governments should outlaw private caged collections.
 In addition we:

 - Strongly oppose the taking of bears from the wild to populate zoos, animal parks and collections

-- Call for the transfer of bears kept in unacceptable conditions to other facilities (including appropriate zoos) that can satisfy the space and enrichment criteria required
+- Call for the transfer of bears kept in substandard conditions to other certified facilities (including appropriate zoos) that can satisfy the space and enrichment criteria required

 - To this end, work with zoos to compose a database of captive bears and to formulate a plan to move captive bears from the worst to the best facilities